Published 20 August 2014 Jonathon McWilliam

 For this relationship to work there must be the implicit agreement that the artist is dependent upon the insight of the theorist, while the theorist requires the artist to seduce them in their artwork.
 Ultimately seduction is not a transgression of an individual subjective identity, but of seeking the transposition of identity through symbolic exchange.
 There must be the desire for the theorist to exceed the artist and for the artist to create something avant-garde.
 The game of seduction is a process to connect with a realisation of the aesthetic.

 The emphasis is not upon the object, it is however, “the shadowing itself” that imbues an otherwise meaningless work of art into something meaningful, that there is something of interest in it.
-It is then art that gives meaning to life’s existence: “in this effect of doubling which surrealises the object in its banality, and weaves around it the strange web of seduction”.
-It is the game itself that is the objective.
+In this sense it is art that gives meaning to life’s existence: “in this effect of doubling which surrealises the object in its banality, and weaves around it the strange web of seduction”.
+It is the ‘game’ itself that is the objective.
 To actualise into an object is to emphasise not what was being actualised, but instead, the actualisation – the medium; the subject itself is the seduction.
 The objective is not what one is seducing the other with, but rather with the language of seduction itself.

 Kierkegaard removed himself as an author of his works through the use of pseudonyms, displacing any authorial directive, creating a power vacuum within the work.
 Kierkegaard intends to position himself as merely another reader.
 Although one must disguise their identity in embroiling themselves in the symbolic position, it is crucial that one “must know how to be unmasked”.
 It is crucial that one seeks not to intentionally obfuscate, but rather, seeks transcendence through indirect communication.